Landed raises $7.5 million Series A to help teachers buy homes

 “A lot of people we work with make a bit too much money to qualify for those programs,” Lofton said.

-Landed, which manages the funds it sets up, offers down payment assistance in exchange for a cut of the home’s appreciated value.
-Landed, Inc., which is a licensed real estate brokerage, gets money on every transaction that occurs while Landed’s fund.
+Landed, which manages the funds it sets up, offers down-payment assistance in exchange for a cut of the home’s appreciated value.
+Landed, Inc., which is a licensed real estate brokerage, gets money on every transaction.

 Given the influx of new cash into the SF Bay Area via IPOs from tech companies, Landed expects the market to become more challenging.

-“With all of these economic booms In a market that’s already really supply-constrained with housing, it will be even more challenging,” he said.
+“With all of these economic booms in a market that’s already really supply-constrained with housing, it will be even more challenging,” he said.

 While that’s surely discouraging to potential homebuyers, Landed is prepared to expand into additional markets and diversify where it offers support.